sinanshamsudheen/Obsidian/Allianz QnA.md

-can u list 10 example categorization for cohort models? how effective is river in this system? wt all can our chatbot do?
+can u list 10 example categorization for cohort models? how effective is river in this system? wt all can our chatbot do? how does using svelte give us an advantage?